Crimea: Sport

 Following Crimea's vote to join Russia and subsequent annexation in March 2014, the top football clubs withdrew from the Ukrainian leagues.
-Some clubs registered to join the Russian leagues but the Football Federation of Ukraine objected.
+Some clubs registered to join the Russian leagues but the Ukrainian Association of Football objected.
 UEFA ruled that Crimean clubs could not join the Russian leagues but should instead be part of a Crimean league system.
-The Crimean Premier League is now the top professional football league in Crimea.
+The Crimean Premier League is now the top football league in Crimea.
+On 16 July 2023, FC Sevastopol and FC Rubin Yalta played their first matches in the Russian Second League Division B, the fourth tier: the Ukrainian Association of Football asked UEFA and FIFA to consider excluding the Russian Football Union in response.

-A number of Crimean-born athletes have been given permission to compete for Russia instead of Ukraine at future competitions, including Vera Rebrik, the European javelin champion.
-Due to Russia currently being suspended from all international athletic competitions, Rebrik participates in tournaments as a "neutral" athlete.
+Since 2014, a number of Crimean-born athletes have switched from representing Ukraine to representing Russia including Vera Rebrik (javelin), Artem Ivanov (weightlifter), Aleksey Sokirskiy (hammer thrower), and Maksim Oberemko (wind surfer).
+While Russia was suspended from all international athletic competitions, Rebrik participated in tournaments as a "neutral" athlete.